 The first audience to the Vogue was treated to Cecil B De Mille’s epic The Crusades, starring Loretta Young.
 The Vogue, latterly the Odeon, was famed for its luxurious interior consisting of Corinthian columns and art deco flourishes, as noted by Peter Bruce’s in his book 100 Years of Glasgow’s Amazing Cinemas’.

 Right, the Vogue in the late 1940s.
 The film showing is Yellow Sky which was released in 1948.
 Image credit: bingotastic.com

 The Vogue was taken over by the Odeon chain and renamed as the Odeon.
 It was closed by the Rank Organisation as a cinema in October 1974.
-It then began to operate as a bingo hall, initially by Top Rank, and currently operates as a Mecca Bingo hall.
-Like the Savoy in Cambuslang, the Vogue is a Grade C listed building.
+It then began to operate as a bingo hall, initially by Top Rank, and was operated as a Mecca Bingo hall.

-	Left, the Vogue cinema building in December 2018, now the Mecca Bingo hall, 58 Main Street.
-It is the last surviving of the six cinema buildings in Rutherglen
+Left, the Vogue cinema building in December 2018, as the Mecca Bingo hall.

 "The old cinemas; I remember them well: The Rhul, Greens, The Grand Central, The Odeon, The Rio.

 In the week before we left, [to emigrate to Australia in 1951] 'The Last Days Of Pompeii' with Preston Foster, was playing at Greens, which, if I remember, was right next to the cop shop, and across the road from a repertory theatre.
 Just before that, we'd seen 'The Jolson Story' with Larry Parks at The Rhul.
 And, 'Stars In My Crown' with Joel McCrea at The Rio, when I was given a free ticket by a bloke